Redsskull/weather-intelligence-system/README.md

 5. **Prerequisite Checks**: The installer verifies that Python, Go, and Git are installed before proceeding.

+6. **Virtual Environment Isolation**: Python dependencies are installed in a dedicated virtual environment to avoid system-wide package conflicts.

-6. **Cleanup on Failure**: If the installation fails, temporary files are cleaned up automatically.
+7. **Cleanup on Failure**: If the installation fails, temporary files are cleaned up automatically.

 ## Prerequisites